My Pick Of DOS GUIs

 Easy Working DOS, a text based GUI by Spinnaker Software from 1989. . . click here for details.

-I'm not going to be spending any more time on DOS GUIs but feel free to explore for yourself.
+I'm not going to be spending any more time on DOS GUIs but feel free to explore the web for yourself and

 Some links for GUIs: